jbakse/major_studio_1/content/syllabus.md

 The course has four primary assignments exploring design and technology within a physical, social, and cultural framework.
 Projects will be created both individually and in groups at the discretion of the faculty.

-- Design Constraints and Rules; 2 weeks
+- 7 in 7
-- Speculation and the Hypothesis; 2 weeks
+- Ideas in Form
-- Instruction Sets for Strangers, an urban space project, 3 weeks
+- Instruction Sets for Strangers
-- Final individual project: research, concept, design and execution, 8 weeks
+- Final individual project

 ### Critique, Presentation and Discussion